thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 specifications: _XHTML 1.0 Transitional_, _XHTML 1.0 Strict_, _XHTML 1.0 Frameset_,
 and _XHTML 1.1_.

-Also, the Standard Dialect does not include any processors to be applied on tags –called elements in DOM terminology–: it is an _attribute-only dialect_.
+Most of the processors of the Standard Dialect are _attribute processors_.
 This allows browsers to correctly display XHTML/HTML5 template files even before being processed, because they will simply ignore the additional attributes.
 For example, while a JSP using tag libraries could include a fragment of code not